DiRAC-Training/FM004-Test-document-review/_episodes/00-testing-strategy-planning.md

 Most people don’t enjoy writing tests, so if we want them to actually do it, it must be easy to:

 - Add or change tests
-- Understand the tests that have already been written
+- Understand the tests that have already been written.
 - Run those tests, and
-- Understand those tests’ results
+- Understand those tests’ results.

 Test results must also be reliable.
 If a testing tool says that code is working when it’s not or reports problems when there actually aren’t any, people will lose faith in it and stop using it.